 Microscopic film of three nano-cranes at work: first, diffusive motion without external electrical field, second: switching between two directions, third: rotation.
 Credit: Enz Kopperger / TUM / Science

 DNA-Origami robots for the manufacturing plants of tomorrow

 Scientists around the world are working on new technologies for the nanofactories of the future.
-They hope these will one day be used to analyse biochemical samples or produce active medical agents.
+They hope these will one day be used to analyze biochemical samples or produce active medical agents.
 The required miniature machines can already be produced cost-effectively using the DNA-origami technique.

 One reason these molecular machines have not been deployed on a large scale to date is that they are too slow.
-The building blocks are activated with enzymes, strands of DNA or light to then perform specific tasks, for example to gather and transport molecules.
+The building blocks are activated with enzymes, strands of DNA, or light to then perform specific tasks, for example, to gather and transport molecules.